Palmanuova, the ideal built by the city of Venice in 1593. From the new H/21 module, "Utopian Thinking in the 16th Century"

 Our partnership with H21, History for the 21st Century

 H/21 materials are free, inquiry-based, and student-centered.
 They are designed for introductory/survey courses but frankly it doesn't matter what school, college, or university uses them.
 H/21 does not tell educators how they should teach courses.
-Instead, educators can freely adapt these resources and materials to the needs of specific classrooms and a wide array of of students.
+Instead, educators can freely adapt these resources and materials to the needs of specific classrooms and a wide array of students.

 Currently H/21 has produced an exemplary series of peer-reviewed and peer-tested modules revolving around key themes in world history, including: